 - 1. Beneficiaries will be provided with WA Cares educational materials that assist them in questions to make an informed choice in selecting providers as individuals may use other fund sources following WA Cares benefit. - 2.
 WA Cares will pay usual and customary rates up to \$540 per day for services included in the WA Cares Fund contract.
 Rates should be inflation adjusted on a regular basis. - a.
 Providers will be required to charge the usual and customary rate up to the maximum rate based on acuity identified in the providers negotiated service agreement. - b.
+Requests to exceed the payment maximum may be considered by the Department. - c.
 Providers may not charge the maximum rate without justification in the negotiated service agreement.
 The Department of Social and Health Services will monitor to this expectation. - 3.
 Rates should be adjusted to reflect regional differences. - 4.
 Rates are payment in full for standard services consistent with resident assessment including, for example: - a.
 Room (shared or private) - b.
 Meals - c.
 Laundry - d.
 Housekeeping - e.
 Supervision - f.
 Direct personal care - g.
 Intermittent nursing services - h.
 Mental illness and developmental disabilities specialties care - 5.
-Non-typical services consistent with resident assessment that may be approved to exceed the maximum rate under an exception request for WA Cares Fund or could be paid privately above the maximum rate include, for example: - a.
-Move-in fees: and
+Non-typical services consistent with resident assessment that may be approved to exceed the maximum rate under an exception request for WA Cares Fund or could be paid privately above the maximum rate include, for example move-in fees.

-- b.
-Dementia specialty care - 6.
-Disclosure of services form must be provided to each resident prior to or upon admission and on request as required under WAC 388-78A-2710, which will support the beneficiary in making an informed decision when choosing an ALF. - 7.
+- 6. Disclosure of services form must be provided to each resident prior to or upon admission and on request as required under WAC 388-78A-2710, which will support the beneficiary in making an informed decision when choosing an ALF. - 7.
 Assisted living facilities are required to fully disclose the facility's policy on accepting Medicaid as a payment source under WAC 388-78A-2710, which will support the beneficiary in understanding the requirements for transitioning to Medicaid when choosing an ALF. - 8.
 Fraud mitigation: - a.
 All registered providers are subject to a provider-specific risk assessment and regular contract monitoring to ensure the provider is complying with all requirements in the WA Cares Fund contract Statement of Work. - b.
 The ProviderOne payment system will not allow payment beyond the maximum rate allowable.
-If an exception is approved, the payment rate will be adjusted accordingly.